Classification of nondegenerate $G$-categories (with an appendix written jointly with Germ\'an Stefanich): Proofs of and

 \subsection{Monoidality of Averaging Functor}

 In this section, we prove the following proposition:

-\begin{Proposition} The composite functor $\Hpsi \xrightarrow{\tilde{\AvN}} \D(N\backslash G/_{-\psi}N^-)^W \simeq \D(T)^W$ is monoidal. \end{Proposition}
+\begin{Proposition} The composite functor is monoidal. \end{Proposition}

-\begin{proof} The functoriality of $\AvN$ gives that the following diagram canonically commutes:
+\begin{proof} The functoriality of averaging gives that the following diagram canonically commutes:

-where the vertical arrows are the evaluation maps and the top vertical arrow is the functor induced by \cref{WActionOnWhittaker}.
-Similarly, note if $I$ denotes the isomorphism of \cref{SupportOfWhittakerSheaves} (which we recall is $W$-equivariant by \cref{WActionOnWhittaker}) then we have a canonical identification of the following diagram
+where the vertical arrows are the evaluation maps and the top arrow is the functor induced by $W$-equivariance, see \cref{Summary of Companion Paper}(3).
+Similarly, note if $\jmath^*$ denotes the isomorphism of \cref{SupportOfWhittakerSheaves} (which we recall is $W$-equivariant, again by \cref{Summary of Companion Paper}(3)) then we have a canonical identification of the following diagram

 since $I(\AvN(\delta_{N^-, \psi})) \simeq \delta_1 \in \D(T)$.
 Now, note that the functors given by the top horizontal arrows of \labelcref{N Invariants of End of Whittaker Category is N Averaging to Torus} and \labelcref{Isomorphism of Categories for SupportOfWhittakerSheaves Yields Commuting Evaluation Diagram} are monoidal, the left vertical arrow of \labelcref{N Invariants of End of Whittaker Category is N Averaging to Torus} is a monoidal equivalence, and the right vertical arrow of \labelcref{Isomorphism of Categories for SupportOfWhittakerSheaves Yields Commuting Evaluation Diagram} is a monoidal equivalence.
-Thus, since these diagrams commute, we see that $I\AvN$ is a composite of monoidal functors. \end{proof}
+Thus, since these diagrams commute, we see that $I\AvNShiftedAndLifted$ is a composite of monoidal functors. \end{proof}